-Generally, the residents of the Parish are in good health.
+Generally the residents of the Parish are in good health.
 60.8% of residents described their health as very good.
 This rate is about ten percentage points higher than for the District as a whole (50.9%) and some thirteen percentage points higher than across England (47.2%).
 Levels of deprivation in the Parish are low, as is the crime rate.

 The Parish has a very good built and natural environment.
-It is set within attractive countryside and contains a number of important and good quality open spaces.
-Much of the Parish has Conservation Area designation and eight buildings (specified in 7.5(a) below) are 'Listed' as being of special architectural and historic interest.
+It is set within attractive countryside, and contains a number of important and good quality open spaces.
+Much of the Parish has Conservation Area designation and six buildings plus a boundary wall are 'Listed' as being of special architectural and historic interest.